lanl/PyBNF/docs/config.rst

   ``A<5 at B=6 before`` - Enforce the inequality at the last time point before B=6.

   If the specified condition (B=6 in the example) is never met, then the constraint is not applied.
 It is often useful to add a second constraint to ensure that an "at" constraint is enforced.
 In this example, assuming the initial value of B is below 6, we could add the constraint ``B>=6 once``

+  It is also possible to write inequalities with two ``at`` keywords to compare observables at two different values of the independent variable:

+  ``A at 5 < B at C=6`` - Compares the value of A at time 5 to the value of B at the first time point such that C=6.

 * ``between`` - Enforce the inequality at all times between the two specified time points.
 The time points may be specified in the same format as with the at keyword above, and should be separated by a comma.

   ``A < 5 between 7, B=6`` would enforce the inequality from time=7 to the first time after time=7 such that B=6.

   If the first condition (time=7 in the example) is never met, then the constraint is never enforced.
 If the second condition (B=6 in the example) is never met, then the constraint is enforced from the start time until the end of the simulation.

+* ``once between`` - Require that the inequality be satisfied at at least one point within the specified time range.
+The syntax is the same as for a ``between`` constraint.

+  ``A < 5 once between 7, B=6`` would require that A<7 at some point between time=7 and the first time after time=7 such that B=6.

 The above definitions assume that time is the independent variable, but note that the same keywords can be used for parameter scans with a different independent variable.